-Linux® containers and virtual machines (VMs) are packaged computing environments that combine various IT components and isolate them from the rest of the system.
-Their main differences are in terms of scale and portability.
+Containers and virtual machines (VMs) are 2 approaches to packaging computing environments that combine various IT components and isolate them from the rest of the system.
+The main difference between the 2 is what components are isolated, which in turn affects the scale and portability of each approach.

-- VMs are typically measured by the gigabyte.
-They usually contain their own OS, allowing them to perform multiple resource-intensive functions at once.
-The increased resources available to VMs allow them to abstract, split, duplicate, and emulate entire servers, OSs, desktops, databases, and networks.
+Virtual machines contain their own operating system, allowing them to perform multiple resource-intensive functions at once.
+The increased resources available to VMs allow them to abstract, split, duplicate, and emulate entire servers, operating systems, desktops, databases, and networks.

-Beyond the technological differences, comparing containers to VMs is a proxy comparison between emerging IT practices and traditional IT architectures.
+Beyond the technological differences, comparing containers to virtual machines is a proxy comparison between modern cloud-native IT practices and traditional IT architectures.

 That depends—do you need a small instance of something that can be moved easily (containers), or do you need a semi-permanent allocation of custom IT resources?

 Additional factors to consider include application architecture, development practices, security and regulatory requirements.

 The small, lightweight nature of containers allows them to be deployed easily across bare metal systems as well as public, private, hybrid, and multicloud environments.
 It’s also very common to run containers in VMs since organizations have existing infrastructure built around virtual machines.
 This speaks to the flexibility of containers.